Summary Statistics and Insights

 By the end of this lesson, you will be able to:

-• Write short, careful interpretations grounded in evidence
+• Write short, careful interpretations based on descriptive evidence

 Load the Dataset

-We use the cleaned dataset created in Lesson 03.
+We use the cleaned dataset created earlier in the guide.

 import pandas as pd